System Health

 License

-RBFS software requires a license to ensure its ligitimate use.
+RBFS software requires a license to ensure its legitimate use.
 The license will be automatically validated and enforced.
 After an initial grace period of 7 days, if a license is missing or expired, RBFS will be restricted.
 The CLI as well as the BDS APIs will not work anymore.

 If all CLI commands do not work, the license might be missing or expired.